This article has links to products and services we love, which we may make commission from.

 There are piazzas where locals and visitors dine and drink the day and night away in traditional and contemporary bars.

-Trastevere is definitely one of the best places to stay in Rome if you want a mix of nightlife but don’t mind a bit of scenic walking to tourism sites.
+Trastevere is one of the best places to stay in Rome if you want a mix of nightlife but don’t mind a bit of scenic walking to tourist sites.

-There is a train station in Trastevere which has a direct train to Fiumicino Leonardo da Vinci International Airport.
+A train station in Trastevere takes a direct train to Fiumicino Leonardo da Vinci International Airport.

 Hotels in Trastevere